thinkshout/thinkshout/_case_studies/travel-oregon.md

       In addition, midway through the project, Travel Oregon went through a rebrand which proved to be a huge lift for all involved.
 The previous site was filled with whimsy, illustrations, and generally had a warm, earthy feel.
 The new brand pushed the site into a modern aesthetic.
 Some key design choices were made to retain the playful vibe expected from Travel Oregon's fan base, however their future presence needed to feel clean, bright, and inspired.

-  - section-image: "/assets/images/work/tolerance/TS-Case-Studies-Tolerance-Bullying-Bias-1.png"
-    section-image-alt: "Image: Tolerance.org Desktop and Mobile"

-  - section-title:
-    section-description: |
       One of the things we felt strongly about in taking on this project was the concept of giving users a sense of "place."
 It's that feeling you get when you see an image of a location so breath-taking that you want to go see it for yourself.
 And Oregon has no shortage of impressive vistas.

-  - section-image: "/assets/images/work/tolerance/TS-Case-Studies-Tolerance-Actionable-Content-1.png"
-    section-image-alt: "Image: Examples of actionable content such as featured articles with a 'Teach This' button that adds content directly to your learning plan."

-  - section-title:
-    section-description: |
       We wanted users to really, truly picture themselves here; and we achieved this through a feature we implemented on the homepage hero.
 Visit TravelOregon.com at various times of day from other time zones, and you'll be served up a scenic image from somewhere in Oregon at the local time here, in Oregon.

+  - section-image: "/assets/images/work/travel-oregon/TO-HP-night.png"
+    section-image-alt: "Image: Example of homepage hero when it's evening in the Pacific time zone."

-  - section-image: "/assets/images/work/tolerance/TS-Case-Studies-Tolerance-Actionable-Content-1.png"
+  - section-image: "/assets/images/work/travel-oregon/TO-HP-2up.png"
-    section-image-alt: "Image: Examples of actionable content such as featured articles with a 'Teach This' button that adds content directly to your learning plan."
+    section-image-alt: "Image: Example of homepage hero at other local times during the day (afternoon and evening)."

   - section-title:
     section-description: |
       Instantly, a user is transported to the Painted Hills, a hike in the forest, or a waterfall out of a fairy tale.

-  cs-sections:
   - section-title: "Front-End"
     section-description: |
       The most unique element of Travel Oregon's site goes back to the rebrand.
 We had to skin the theme and apply the new brand halfway through the project lifecycle.
 This was achieved in record time (a few weeks), and it was due to the care and consistency with which the initial theme was developed.

       The design embodies how many Oregonians feel about our state: it's picturesque, has many wide-open and grand natural spaces to explore, and a warm and friendly culture that is often synonymous with a small-town feel.
 It was important for the front-end team to translate these designs into reality with this in mind.

       At first glance, visitors will notice the images and will find it very easy to dive deeper into the site down to micro-levels of content that speak to their interests.
 After sticking around the site a bit longer, visitors may even notice the details of whimsy: 7 different colors for 7 different regions, the aforementioned hero image and time on the home page changing throughout the day, the Oregon skyline textures scattered across the site.
-Even the dashed horizontal rule has its own story.
+Even the dashed horizontal rule has its own story, spelling out Oregon in morse code.

+  - section-image: "/assets/images/work/travel-oregon/TROR-Regional-Colors.jpg"
+    section-image-alt: "Image: Example of regional colors to distinguish site content"

+  - section-image: "/assets/images/work/travel-oregon/TROR-Texture-Details.jpg"
+    section-image-alt: "Image: Keeping whimsy with textures and morse code across the site"

+  - section-title:
+    section-description: |
       There was special attention placed on mobile responsiveness and browser compatibility.
 Considering many visitors would potentially be exploring this site while on their Oregon vacation, we needed to ensure that accessibility wasn't hindered in any way.
 All content, maps, and resources needed to be seamlessly served up in the mobile experience.

-  - section-image: "/assets/images/work/tolerance/TS-Case-Studies-Tolerance-Bullying-Bias-1.png"
+  - section-image: "/assets/images/work/travel-oregon/TROR-Mobile-Travellers.jpg"
-    section-image-alt: "Image: Tolerance.org Desktop and Mobile"
+    section-image-alt: "Image: traveloregon.com mobile views of maps and articles"

   - section-title: "Collaboration, Integration, and Implementation...Oh my!"
     section-description: |